 Elles étaient allées à pied

-They had gone on foot
+They had gone on foot (females)

 As mentioned earlier, French has two future tenses.
 As we’ve already mentioned the compound future uses aller as a helping verb, so for the compound future you’ll need to use the verb aller twice.
 First you’ll need the conjugated form of aller and then the infinitive.
-As with the passé composé and le plus-que-parfait, only the helping verb conjugates.
+As with the passé composé and le plus-que-parfait, only the helping verb is conjugated.

 - Je vais aller… I’m going to go…